Regenleif's Guide to Druiding

 I have been playing Celtic Heroes since October 2011 and am a Druid on the server Taranis.

-I love Druids, and the particular sort of person it takes to level and play as a Druid: anyone can make a character in the class, however very few have the determination and perseverance to fully level and experience a Druid, through the endless pain, frustration, and strife.
-Clans throughout Celtic Heroes lack Druid mains (people who identify themselves as their Druid character), leaving an abundance of drops to those dedicated enough to reach their level requirements.
+I love Druids, and the particular sort of person it takes to level and play a Druid: anyone can make a character in the class, however very few have the determination and perseverance to fully level and experience the journey, through the endless pain, frustration, and strife.
+Clans throughout Celtic Heroes lack Druid mains (people who identify themselves as their Druid character), leaving an abundance of drops to those dedicated enough to reach the level requirements.
 As a Druid, great fortunes and opportunities await!
 You will be heralded, seen as a force of love and generosity by all, but only if you can surmount the challenges that await -- and there will be many.

-Ever since mid-2012 I have been mentoring young Druids in the arts, teaching them how to utilize their power to accomplish amazing feats, and aiding them with the struggles by which many have faltered.
+I have long mentored promising Druids in the arts, teaching them to utilize their power to accomplish amazing feats, and aiding them with the struggles by which many have faltered.
 I created this guide long ago, and periodically revise it in correspondence with the updates in the live game.

 This guide assumes you know nothing about technical terms and Druids, and will be most helpful to those just starting out.
 Over the years it has changed greatly, as has the game, thus there are a number of interjections throughout.